lx-berlin/silverstripe-flags/README.md

 ## Features

 - adds up to 5 flags to any DataObject (Red,Orange,Yellow,Green,Blue)
-- those flags are visible in your modeladmin with each flag beeing an action that you can enable/disable with a click
+- those flags are visible in your modeladmin with each flag being an action that you can enable/disable with a click

 ## Install